 Reach and impact

-The reach of the TV contest has been growing each year – by 2022, it has risen to more than 113.000 viewers per episode.
+The reach of the TV contest has been growing each year – it has risen up to 113.000 viewers per episode.
 Keep in mind that the population of Estonia is 1.3 million, and the target audience of the TV show is about 200 000.
 This means that every tenth Estonian follows the show every week.
 The additional supportive activities increased the reach even more – in 2022, we achieved an overall reach on Facebook of more than 128 000 and on Instagram of over 220 000.
 On TikTok, videos about the bloopers and behind the scenes reached 884 000 views (and counting).

 The work of more than ten years has contributed significantly to the popularity of STEM.
 Every third student is obtaining a higher education in the STEM field.
 Moreover, a science barometer done in Estonia in 2020 determined that the overall trust in science and scientists is very high, reaching up to 78%.
 Two third of the population shared that the “Rocket69” show is the most relevant science exposure for them.
 This shows that the long-term strategy of making science relatable affects a variety of audiences.